code-relay-io/hls.js/README.md

 No responsibility, only fun.

-When you have finished your 15 minutes, add your next task to the readme.md.
-Then make a pull request to the repo.
+When you have finished your 15 minutes, add your next task to the top of the "Worklog and Next Steps" section below, then make a pull request to the repo.
+You can keep the task to yourself as long as you wish.
+When you're ready to pass it on, just make PR for your changes to this README.

-If you don't finish, add your next task to the readme.md.
-When you're done, add your next task to the top of the readme and make a pull request to this repo

 Email with questions
 Cheers,
 Michael

+## Worklog and Next Steps

+* **\[your name\]: \[the date\]:** \[What you did\] **NEXT: \[What to do next\]**
+* **@kael-shipman: 2021-04-02:** Researched the issue.
+Found that someone has created a PR to address the issue, but the PR was mysteriously closed by the author, despite being apparently mostly ready.
+I've left a comment on that PR ([here](https://github.com/video-dev/hls.js/pull/2542)) to see if I someone will give further instructions. **NEXT: Subscribe to [PR 2542](https://github.com/video-dev/hls.js/pull/2542) and respond to comments from the maintainers.**